S.O.T.A. Board Information

 An important link between the faculty and the students.
 Attends the faculty meetings and relays important and relevant information concerning the students to the board.
 Also takes concerns or issues to the faculty meetings from the S.O.T.A. board and the general student population.
 Means to be, if needed, a carrier for private issues from individual students.

 Maintains close correspondence with OTAC and the Santa Clara Chapter here in San Jose.
 Attends Chapter OTAC meetings and reports to the board regarding topics.
 Advertises monthly OTAC meetings and current events that students are encouraged to attend.

 Serves as a liaison between the American Occupational Therapy Association (AOTA) and SOTA.
 Educates the student population about current operations and focus of the national organization..

 Attends board meetings and reports information back to the students not yet taking the major courses.
 This position is usually co-chaired because of the large number of Pre-OT students on campus.

 Attends the board meetings and reports back to the track and also brings concerns or questions to the board from the track.
 A very important link between the board and the students.

 Maintains the SOTA website and social networking media.
 Ensures all information on the website and social networking media is up to date and accurate.

 Organizes and implements educational projects and workshops pertinent to the OT profession. (eg, BLS workshop, Clients' who identify as LGBTQIA+, etc.)

 Elections for the positions are held in April.
-All positions are a year long, except for the sequence representative positions, which are one semester, and therefore not available to those students in the third or fourth sequences.
+All positions are a year long, except for the track representative positions, which are one semester, and therefore not available to those students in the third or fourth tracks.
 All persons running for a board position must be a S.O.T.A. member.
 Pre-OT students can hold only the Pre-OT rep position.